 - horse trainer;

-- property owner where the accident occured;
+- the property owner where the accident occurred;

 - the horse owner;